chef/chef-oss-practices/guilds/README.md

 ## Recommended Implementation

 Successful language-specific guilds:
-  - Have a channel for communication (e.g. #rust-guild in Slack)
+  - Have a channel for communication (e.g. #rust-guild)
   - Have periodic meetings where topics can be discussed
   - Catalog information and results of conversations in a discoverable and accessible way